Remi-dee/Movie-hub/README.md

 # Movie-Hub
-A streaming site for moves [Click Here](https://remi-dee.github.io/portfolio-website/) to visit
+A streaming site for movies [Click Here](https://remi-dee.github.io/portfolio-website/) to visit